-19 CONFIDENTIALITY AND DATA PROTECTION
+20 CONFIDENTIALITY AND DATA PROTECTION

-Personal data recorded on all documents will be regarded as strictly confidential and will be handled and stored in accordance with the Data Protection Act 1998.
+Personal data recorded on all documents will be regarded as strictly confidential and will be handled and stored in accordance with the General Data Protection Regulation and the Data Protection Act (2018).
 With the patient's consent, their full name, date of birth, National Health Service (NHS) number, or in Scotland the Community Health Index (CHI), address, postcode, hospital number will be collected at trial entry to allow QoL questionnaires to be sent to patients' home address and to facilitate tracing through the Cancer Registries and the Health and Social Care Information Service (service formally provided by the Office of National Statistics) and to assist with long-term follow-up via other health care professionals e.g. patient's GP.
 Patients will be identified using only their unique TNO, initials and date of birth on the CRF and correspondence between the Trial Office and the participating site.
-However, patients are asked to give permission for the Trial Office to be sent a copy of their signed Informed Consent Form C, which will not be anonymised.
+However, patients are asked to give permission for the Trial Office to be sent a copy of their signed Informed Consent Forms, which will not be anonymised.
 This will be used to perform in-house monitoring of the consent process and will also be forwarded the patient's GP and possibly other health care professionals involved in the treatment of the patients.